Introduction

 Example 1

-The first phrase to use spec is to try it with simple example.
-Here's the example 1:
+The first step in using SPEC is to try a simple example.
+Here is example 1:

 1 | runspec -config=XX.cfg -size=ref -tune=base -noreportable -o text,screen,pdf -I -iterations=3 all &>log |

-runspec is a very crucial command that every user need to get familiar with (here -o stand for output_format).
+runspec is a crucial command that every user needs to understand.
+Here, -o stands for output_format.

--iterations=3(It could be 1 if the compiler is stable) - Test Range:
+-iterations=3.
+This can be set to 1 if the compiler is stable. - Test range:

-There also exists some other important parameter, such as icc, -pg, gprof.
+There are also other important parameters and tools, such as icc, -pg, and gprof.

 Example 2